rdali/RobusTAD/README.md

 		binsize or resolution used in Hi-C analysis in kb [default = 50]

 	-r MINRATIO, --minRatio=MINRATIO
-		the ratio of TAD to background required to assign a good score [default = 1.5]
+		minimum ratio of Within to Across IF values to contribute to boundary score calculation [default = 1.5]

 	-w MINWIN, --minWin=MINWIN
 		minimum window around the bin used to calculate the TAD score in kb [default = 250]